belte

 int32 MyMethod(bool arg1, string arg2) { ... }

 Function pointers are treated the same as normal pointers in that they can be freely cast.
 This is helpful when trying to call a function given a vtable.
+To declare an unmanaged function pointer (such as with a COM interface vtable), mark it as such with a ~.
 Consider this example of calling the first function of a vtable:

 void** vtable = ...;